 Through the 1800's, Pembroke was largely agricultural and industrial, becoming a center for vacation and recreation by the turn of the twentieth century.
 The Town's abundant water resources and proximity to Boston drove early development of the areas around lakes and ponds for seasonal homes, and many have since been converted to year-round residences.
 Today, the Town shorelines continue to be some of its most densely developed areas, dominated by residential land use that increased 3.14% (approximately 545 acres) from 1971 to 2005.
-Over the same time period, natural lands declined by roughly 440 acres, or 2.94%.
-This local trend parallels that of the South Shore area over the last forty years, which has seen rapid development spurred by transportation and road improvements that allow commuters to live farther away from their places of employment.
-Approximately 92% of Pembroke's residents commute an average of 34 minutes to work locations outside of Town.
-The second content is a center of the second content of the second content is a center of the second content of the second content
+Over the same time period, natural lands declined by roughly 440 acres, or 2.94%.10 This local trend parallels that of the South Shore area over the last forty years, which has seen rapid development spurred by transportation and road improvements that allow commuters to live farther away from their places of employment.
+Approximately 92% of Pembroke's residents commute an average of 34 minutes to work locations outside of Town.11